Donating Your Mom’s Winnie the Pooh Collectibles

-Donate your Winnie the Pooh Collection of Collectibles to the Guinness World Record Largest Pooh CollectionIt seems like the art of collecting may have become a memory of days gone by.
-It used to be that you couldn’t walk into someone’s King County place and not find Stamps and Coins, Trading Cards or a Pooh Bear collection.
+Donate your Winnie the Pooh Collection of Collectibles to the Guinness World Record Largest Pooh CollectionIt seems like the pastime of collecting may have become a memory of days gone by.
+It used to be that you couldn’t walk into someone’s King County place and not find Precious Moments, Paper Weights or a Pooh Bear collection.

-King County baby-boomers were obsessed collecting items.
-The tendency these days is to be a minimalist.
+King County baby-boomers took seriously collecting items.
+The inclination these days is to be a minimalist.

-So when you’re ready to scale down or sadly when a collector relative passes where do you go with their Stamps and Coins, Trading Cards or Pooh Bear items?
+So when you’re ready to downscale or sadly when a collector family member passes what do you do with their Precious Moments, Trading Cards or Pooh Bear items?

-You could try to sell the Pooh Items online.
-Some of the difficulties you might face when selling online include: setting up a payment account, creating inviting listing descriptions, locating postage, packaging materials and weighing each item, answering question messages from potential buyers, dealing with returns on damaged items, etc.
+You could try to sell the Winnie the Pooh Collection online.
+Some of the issues you might face when selling online include: setting up a payment account, thinking up inviting listing descriptions, figuring out postage, packaging materials and weighing each item, answering question messages from potential buyers, handling returns on damaged items, etc.

 Also, figuring out pricing can be challenging.
-Great Aunt may have paid $60 for an item but the online going rate is only $2.79.
+Mom may have paid $90 for an item but the online going rate is only $2.79.
 You need to ask yourself the question “is my time worth just a few dollars”?
 Online selling can take a lot of time.

 Donate your Winnie the Pooh Collection of Collectibles to the Guinness World Record Largest Pooh CollectionYou can give it to a place like a King County thrift store.
 They will take it.
-However, some people struggle with the thought of their Grandmother’s treasured collection being separated and sold for .99 cents.
+However, some people struggle with the thought of their Grandmother’s cherished items being separated and sold for .99 cents.
 The plush could become a dog toy.

-Over the years I have been emailed by family members and asked if they can donate and if I will take Pooh Bear Items.
+Over the years I have been approached by family members and asked if they can donate and if I will take Winnie the Pooh Collection.

 My answer is absolutely!
 I am always honored and humbled to – in my words – “to take care of their collection”.

-By donating Pooh Collectibles to the Guinness World Record Pooh Collection the collection stays entact and the memories are still there too.
-In fact, if the collector wants, they can even visit their collectibles when traveling from King County to WI.
+By donating Pooh Bear Collectibles to the Guinness World Record Pooh Collection the collection stays entact and the memories are still there too.
+In fact, if the collector wants, they can even visit their items when traveling from King County to Wisconsin.

-If you have collectibles of Pooh Bear items to donate, feel free to message me and we can coordinate adding your Mom’s Pooh Items to history and the Pooh Museum.
+If you have collectibles of Pooh items to donate, feel free to call me and we can coordinate adding your Grandma’s Pooh Bear Items to history and the Pooh Bear Museum.

 Deb Hoffmann - 414-708-0633